gn0mesort/vkfl/README.md

                         A comma separated list of Vulkan extensions to include in the loader.
 This may also be the special value "all".
 Defaults to "all".
   --api API             The latest Vulkan API version to include in the loader (i.e. 1.0, 1.1, 1.2, etc.).
 This may also be the special value "latest".
 Defaults to "latest".
   --generate-extra-defines
-                        Enable the generation of "VKFL_EXTORAPINAME_ENABLED" definitions with a value of 0 (disabled) as well as "VKFL_EXTNAME_EXTENSION_NAME" and "VKFL_EXTNAME_SPEC_VERSION" symbols.
+                        Enable the generation of "VKFL_X_EXTENSION_NAME" and "VKFL_X_SPEC_VERSION" symbols.
 This is disabled by default.
 ```
 It's possible to use the generator with any input file.
 However, [`include/vkfl.hpp.in`](https://github.com/gn0mesort/vkfl/blob/master/include/vkfl.hpp.in) and
 [`src/vkfl.cpp.in`](https://github.com/gn0mesort/vkfl/blob/master/src/vkfl.cpp.in) are intended to generate the canonical C++ implementation.
 Similarly,